Expedia Group, Inc. (NASDAQ:EXPE) Shares Sold by Victory Capital Management Inc.

 Victory Capital Management Inc. reduced its stake in shares of Expedia Group, Inc. (NASDAQ:EXPE) by 2.4% during the 2nd quarter, HoldingsChannel reports.
 The firm owned 112,118 shares of the online travel company’s stock after selling 2,774 shares during the quarter.
 Victory Capital Management Inc.’s holdings in Expedia Group were worth $18,355,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently bought and sold shares of EXPE.
-Wealthcare Advisory Partners LLC purchased a new position in shares of Expedia Group during the 1st quarter worth $27,000.
-O Shaughnessy Asset Management LLC raised its holdings in shares of Expedia Group by 82.4% during the 1st quarter.
-O Shaughnessy Asset Management LLC now owns 155 shares of the online travel company’s stock worth $27,000 after acquiring an additional 70 shares during the period.
-Tradition Wealth Management LLC purchased a new position in shares of Expedia Group during the 1st quarter worth $34,000.
-KB Financial Partners LLC purchased a new position in shares of Expedia Group during the 1st quarter worth $38,000.
-Finally, E Fund Management Co.
-Ltd. acquired a new stake in shares of Expedia Group during the 1st quarter worth approximately $42,000.
+Several other institutional investors also recently modified their holdings of EXPE.
+BlackRock Inc. raised its holdings in shares of Expedia Group by 6.0% during the 1st quarter.
+BlackRock Inc. now owns 9,444,270 shares of the online travel company’s stock worth $1,625,549,000 after acquiring an additional 536,478 shares during the period.
+Price T Rowe Associates Inc. MD raised its holdings in shares of Expedia Group by 1,400.5% during the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 3,597,728 shares of the online travel company’s stock worth $619,241,000 after acquiring an additional 3,357,964 shares during the period.
+Geode Capital Management LLC raised its holdings in shares of Expedia Group by 4.3% during the 1st quarter.
+Geode Capital Management LLC now owns 2,401,784 shares of the online travel company’s stock worth $412,311,000 after acquiring an additional 99,332 shares during the period.
+Bank of New York Mellon Corp raised its holdings in shares of Expedia Group by 20.2% during the 1st quarter.
+Bank of New York Mellon Corp now owns 1,912,999 shares of the online travel company’s stock worth $329,265,000 after acquiring an additional 321,107 shares during the period.
+Finally, Southpoint Capital Advisors LP increased its holdings in shares of Expedia Group by 4.5% during the 1st quarter.
+Southpoint Capital Advisors LP now owns 1,725,000 shares of the online travel company’s stock worth $296,907,000 after buying an additional 75,000 shares during the last quarter.
 Institutional investors and hedge funds own 92.70% of the company’s stock.

 EXPE has been the subject of a number of recent analyst reports.
-Truist cut their price target on shares of Expedia Group from $240.00 to $238.00 and set a “buy” rating for the company in a report on Friday, August 6th.
-Morgan Stanley lowered their price target on Expedia Group from $200.00 to $190.00 and set an “equal weight” rating for the company in a report on Friday, August 6th. increased their price target on Expedia Group from $160.00 to $179.00 and gave the stock a “neutral” rating in a report on Wednesday, May 12th.
-Cowen lowered their price target on Expedia Group from $210.00 to $170.00 and set a “market perform” rating for the company in a report on Friday, August 6th.
-Finally, Gordon Haskett downgraded shares of Expedia Group from a “buy” rating to a “hold” rating and set a $168.00 target price for the company. in a report on Friday, August 6th.
+Bank of America cut their price target on shares of Expedia Group from $210.00 to $191.00 and set a “buy” rating for the company in a report on Friday, August 6th.
+Truist Securities lowered their price target on Expedia Group from $240.00 to $238.00 and set a “buy” rating for the company in a report on Friday, August 6th.
+Barclays lowered their price target on Expedia Group from $200.00 to $180.00 and set an “overweight” rating for the company in a report on Friday, August 6th.
+Royal Bank of Canada lowered their price target on Expedia Group from $175.00 to $165.00 and set a “sector perform” rating for the company in a report on Friday, August 6th.
+Finally, Credit Suisse Group upped their price objective on shares of Expedia Group from $168.00 to $198.00 and gave the stock an “outperform” rating in a report on Friday, May 7th.
 Sixteen analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
 According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $176.32.

 Expedia Group Company Profile